 Ameraucana Egg Laying Habits

-This breed can produce up to three to four eggs every seven days, so they are ideal for egg production.
+Reliable layers, this breed can produce up to three to four eggs every week, so they are ideal for egg production.

 The eggs themselves are medium in size and can either be used for food or as starter eggs.